 LIASSON: It used to be hard to vote against extending unemployment benefits in a recession, but not any more, when you explain the way Republican leader Mitch McConnell did on the floor of the Senate last week.

-Again, Jim Kessler.
+LIASSON: Again, Jim Kessler.

-Mara Liasson, NPR News, the White House.
+LIASSON: Mara Liasson, NPR News, the White House.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.